 Probing is the most intrusive way of sexing snakes, but also the most accurate.
 It requires the insertion of a thin, metal “sexing probe” into the snake’s cloaca, and measuring how deep it goes.
 A deeper probe indicates the presence of “hemipenis pockets,” meaning that the snake is male.

 - Get a sexing probe kit.
 These are available in various thicknesses depending upon the size of the snake.
-You can get an 8-piece probe kit with a case on Amazon by clicking on this link.

 - Lubricate the probe well, using K-Y jelly or petroleum jelly.